-I’ve tried countless mice, from sleek Apple designs to flashy gaming ones, but nothing felt quite right for the unique demands of video editing.
-Then I discovered the Logitech MX Master 3S, and let me tell you, it’s a game-changer.
+I’ve tried countless mice, from Apple’s “upside-down charging” to RGB gaming ones, but nothing felt right for video editing.
+Then I discovered the Logitech MX Master 3S, and I can confidently say it’s the best mouse for video editing.

 This mouse isn’t just about ergonomics (although it’s incredibly comfortable).
 It’s packed with features designed specifically for video editors.
-Customizable buttons that become your editing shortcuts?
-Check.
-A scroll wheel that lets you fly through footage or make micro-adjustments with ease?
-Double-check.

-Forget what you think you know about mice.
-This one will revolutionize your editing workflow and leave you wondering how you ever managed without it.
 Buckle up, because I’m about to show you why the MX Master 3S is the best mouse for video editing, IMHO… and the video editing mouse you’ve been dreaming of.

 Key features of the Logi MX Master 3S

-• Ergonomic Design: Sculpted shape for all-day comfort.
+- Ergonomic Design: Sculpted shape for all-day comfort.

-• MagSpeed Scrolling: Ultra-fast and precise for navigating long timelines, with side-to-side scrolling.
+- MagSpeed Scrolling: Ultra-fast and precise for navigating long timelines, with side-to-side scrolling.

-• Customizable Buttons: Program shortcuts for your favorite editing software.
+- Customizable Buttons: Program shortcuts for your favorite editing software.

-• App-Specific Profiles: Optimize workflows across different applications.
+- App-Specific Profiles: Optimize workflows across different applications.

-• Darkfield Tracking: 8000 DPI sensor tracks on virtually any surface, even glass.
+- Darkfield Tracking: 8000 DPI sensor tracks on virtually any surface, even glass.

-• Quiet Clicks: 90% less click noise for distraction-free editing.
+- Quiet Clicks: 90% less click noise for distraction-free editing.

-• Wireless Connectivity: Bluetooth or Logi Bolt USB receiver options.
+- Wireless Connectivity: Bluetooth or Logi Bolt USB receiver options.

-• Long Battery Life: Up to 70 days on a single charge.
+- Long Battery Life: Up to 70 days on a single charge.

 Why The Logi MX Master 3S Is The Best Mouse for Video Editing

-I’ve been a loyal MX Master user since 2017, upgrading from the 2S to the 3, and now to the 3S.
 In all that time, I’ve never felt the urge to switch to another mouse for video editing.
 It’s been my trusty companion through countless hours of editing in Final Cut Pro X, and it consistently delivers on precision, comfort, and efficiency.

 The ergonomic design feels like it was molded to my hand, preventing fatigue even during marathon 12-hour editing sessions.
 The side buttons are perfectly positioned for my thumb, and I’ve assigned them to zoom in and out—a feature I use constantly when fine-tuning cuts and transitions.

-But the real magic lies in the thumb scroll wheel.
 It allows me to effortlessly scroll horizontally through the timeline, making navigation a breeze.
 Once you get used to it, it’s hard to imagine editing without this feature.
-The main scroll wheel’s MagSpeed scrolling is equally impressive, letting me zip through footage at lightning speed or slow down for precise frame-by-frame adjustments.

 The MX Master 3S has become an extension of my hand, seamlessly integrating into my editing workflow.
 It’s a mouse I can rely on, and I can confidently say it’s the best video editing mouse I’ve ever used.